-Although the Department has adopted policies and procedures (Policy) for managing sex offenders, the Policy is not followed.
-We found the Department does not always take action when the State's Division of Criminal Justice Services (DCJS) notifies it of a sex offender's non-compliance with SORA.
-For example, DCJS notifies the Department when an offender should have a new photograph taken, and provides the Department with a list of offenders who failed to have the photograph taken.
-However, the Department does not use these communications to ensure offender compliance.
-As a result, 30 of the City's moderate- to high-risk offenders had outdated Sex Offender Registry (Registry) photographs.
+The Department has adopted policies and procedures (Policy) for managing sex offenders.
+Overall, the Department adheres to the practices outlined in its policy.
+We found the Department takes action when the State's Division of Criminal Justice Services (DCJS) notifies it of a sex offender's non-compliance with SORA.
+For example, DCJS notifies the Department when an offender should have a new photograph taken and provides the Department with a list of offenders who failed to have the photograph taken.
+The Department uses these communications to ensure offender compliance.
+We also found the Department takes appropriate investigative action when DCJS notifies it of a sex offender's failure to verify their address.